-While driving down Northwest Hwy, on the other side of the Metra tracks is a Marble and Granite warehouse (BTDubs, they were the stone fabricator for the quartz in my kitchen renovation).
+While driving down Northwest Hwy, on the other side of the Metra tracks is a Marble and Granite warehouse (BTDubs, were the stone fabricator for the quartz in my kitchen renovation).
 Thursday – Saturday, you’ll see a tiny hot pink sign.
 Crank that wheel, cross the tracks, and hit that gravel driveway.
 To the right is Pink Geranium.

 Treasures upon treasures, nicely curated.
 You won’t find piles of furniture, mostly smalls, but there’s still plenty to look at.
 The owner Katie and her staff are so incredibly nice, and they usually have a treat or tiny snack at the checkout counter.
 I usually pop in once a month and never leave disappointed.
 This place is a gem.
+PINK GERANIUM

 When we were looking for a home, I spied with my little eye a sign that said “antiques”.
 MY PEOPLE!
 Yes, Steeplechase was the first local antique store I visited after the move to Barrington, IL, and I’ve made quite a few purchases since that day.
 In fact, the owner Karrin took me under her wing a bit after I lost my job.
 For a few months, I helped her style the shop…I don’t think she will ever know how much she helped me mentally.
 I cherish her friendship.
-In fact, I even opened my own brick and mortar next door (RIP now closed).
+In fact, I even opened my own brick-and-mortar next door (RIP, now closed).

 Okay, enough with the mushy stuff…Karrin curates antiques…no MCM here.
 Lots of wood and brown tones.
 When I was styling, it felt like all these beautiful pieces were growing up out of a beautiful garden of moss, ivy, and topiaries.
 Like a magical antique forest.
 Beautifully patinated wood tables, oversized urns, trophies, trunks, books, and old leather furniture.
 Her store has this look that’s stunning and ever-changing.
 Yep, she’s one popular lady and flips that store pretty much every week.
 So if you see something you like, you better snap it up, or it’ll be gone in a flash.
 Oh, and bring cash.
 No credit cards here.
-Yes, it’s a true antique shop and it is located in Barrington, IL.
+Yes, it’s a true antique shop, and it is located in Barrington, IL.